RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Installing-Invoke-AtomicRedTeam.md

 Install-AtomicRedTeam -getAtomics -Force
 ```

 If you prefer to download the atomics folder with only the test definition yaml files and none of the payloads from the `/src` or `/bin` directories, use the `-noPayloads` flag as follows.
-Use the `-getPrereq` command to download the payloads for the atomics you choose to run.
+You can use the `-getPrereq` flag with `Invoke-AtomicTest` to download the payloads for the atomics you choose to run.

 ```powershell
 IEX (IWR 'https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1' -UseBasicParsing);